 Anxiety made way for that giddy high I get whenever I’m behind the wheel with open road in front of me.
 I was getting psyched!

-As with any classic roadtrip, the fun part is getting there.
+As with any classic roadtrip, getting there is 90% of the fun.
 There are a lot of great stops along the way to Key West – many are nature or outdoor related.

 My first stop in Florida Keys is Biscayne Bay National Park.
 Within sights of Miami, this national park (my #37) consists of a series of keys.
 Guided boat tours depart from the park’s Dante Fascell Visitor Center on select Thursdays, Fridays, Saturdays and Sundays (reservation highly recommended) to Boca Chita Key.
 While waiting for my boat to depart, I poked around the small marina trying to spot the manatees I heard was hanging around.
 No luck though.